Dr. Ronen OB/GYN

 - Difficulty sleeping

 - Difficulty remembering things

 If you’re experiencing any of these symptoms to a degree that’s affecting your life, then you should see our doctors for advice.

 If you still have periods, it’s possible you could become pregnant.
 Even if they’re infrequent, until you’ve not had a period for an entire year, there’s a chance you could conceive.
 If you’re sexually active, make sure you use birth control to prevent unwanted pregnancy.

 Hormone replacement therapy (HRT) using estrogen and progesterone is the most effective treatment for the symptoms of menopause, but there are potential side effects and it's not suitable for all women.
 Dr. Pinky Ronen and Dr. Itai Ronen can go through the benefits and risks of HRT with you at your consultation.

 Other treatments, such as antidepressants and anti-seizure medication, can ease the symptoms of menopause.
 Topical estrogen creams and lubricants can ease vaginal dryness and prevent painful intercourse.

 You can make a significant difference to your well-being during menopause by taking action toward leading a healthier lifestyle, eating a well-balanced diet, staying fit, and finding ways to tackle stress.

-You should also start taking Vitamin D and calcium supplements, and speak to Dr. Ronen about bone density tests.
+You should also start taking Vitamin D and calcium supplements, and speak to our doctors about bone density tests.
 Falling estrogen levels cause a loss of bone density that can lead to osteoporosis and an increased likelihood of fractures.

-To find out more about managing your menopause, call Dr. Ronen OB/GYN or book an appointment online.
+To find out more about managing your menopause, call our office or book an appointment online.